SheaButta/stock-analysis/README.md

 ## Summary

 ### Refactoring Stock Analysis
-In summary, refactoring the VBA code proved to be beneficial and there was some performance gain for the 2017 and 2018 stock data.
+In summary, refactoring the VBA code proved to be beneficial as there was a visual performance gain for the 2017 and 2018 stock data.
 Documenting the edits, using "arrays" and "for loops" in the VBA code were critical additions to this performance gain.
-Although the code may look a bit more complex, having clear documenation will only help with future development.
+The color coding of positve and negative returns also makes this effort worthwhile as it would be very appealing to senior management.
+Although the code may look more complex since the updates, having clear documenation will only help with future development.
+The images below illustrate the runtime improvements against the 2017 and 2018 datasets.

 ![2017 Performance Gain](https://github.com/SheaButta/stock-analysis/blob/main/resources/VBA_Challenge_2017.png)